 “I realized very early, this is the best gig I’m ever going to have.”
 Adam Gussow

-In addition to performing music, the bonding of these two musicians created racial, cultural, and generation gap bridges that fueled audiences’ intrigue and appreciation of their partnership.
+In addition to making people-pleasing music, the bonding of these two musicians created racial, cultural, and generation gap bridges that fueled audiences’ intrigue and appreciation of their partnership.

 The sensation of this story, and the expertise the producing team brought to its cinematic telling make Satan & Adam an absolute must see.